Inside the Volcano

 - Traditional Icelandic Soup

-The volcano is located approximately 25 minutes from Reykjavik.
-Once we arrive, we will need to hike across a lava field in order to reach the crater the surface can be hilly and uneven.
+The drive to the volcano parking lot is located approximately 25 minutes from Reykjavik.
+Once we arrive, we head off on a short hike across a vast lava field in order to reach the crater.
+Along the way, you will be able to keep yourself pre-occupied with breathtaking scenery, a good way to warm up for what’s to come next.
+Keep in mind that the surface can be hilly and uneven.
 The walk is moderate and usually takes around 45-50 minutes (3km / 2miles each way).

-What to bring: Good & sturdy hiking shoes are important, warm outdoor clothing as the temperature inside the crater is always the same 5-6°C / 42-43°F.
+What to bring: Good & sturdy hiking shoes are important.
+Bring warm outdoor clothing as the temperature inside the crater is around 5-6°C / 42-43°F.

 Please be at your assigned pick-up location from the start time of your pick-up and wait for your guide to arrive.